 2. Remember you’re selling to fellow humans

 There’s no reason why B2B brands can’t be as relevant and contemporary as their B2C cousins.
-Your product may be more intertwined to everyday life than you realise.
+Your product may be more intertwined with everyday life than you realise.
 As long as it’s appropriate, this allows you to have an opinion on things happening in popular culture – worth doing as these are the things people want to read about.
 For example, we recently secured one of our software clients comment on the use of VR in Black Mirror.
 You can bring your brand to life by being more connected to daily life and commenting on cultural developments.

 3. Keep things simple

 While we’re not big fans of the jargon used by government, politicians don’t always get it wrong.
 This is certainly true when it comes to getting a message across.
 Whether it’s “Brexit Means Brexit”, “no deal is better than a bad deal”, or even, dare we say it, “Make America Great Again”, simple messages do tend to resonate.
 The same principle can be applied to your messaging.

 A common pitfall is for businesses to try and say so much they leave audiences not knowing what they should take away from it.
 Simple, clear messaging that articulates the main benefits clearly is often more effective.